kkyraven/betterplayer/README.md

 pnpm run build
 ```
 Windows builds need an mpv development package; the release workflow prepares one from the shinchiro mpv builds.

-## Licence

-GPL-3.0-or-later.
-Detector model weights are not included; see the detector source for their separate licence requirements.